Victoria is the capital city of British Columbia in Canada located on the south side of Vancouver Island.

 In addition to Clover Point Park, you can also reach Spiral Beach or Holland Point Park.

 Recognized as one of the most beautiful botanical gardens in the world, Butchart Gardens are located in a 50-acre country setting on the southeast corner of Vancouver Island.

 The Butchart Gardens are located about an hour by public bus from the center of Victoria, and you need about 2-3 hours to walk through all the paths available in the park.

 In Butchart Gardens, I especially recommend stopping for a while in the Japanese garden.
 It's a beautiful area, very similar to those well-known from the frames of Japan.

 4. Downtown Victoria

 Stop at Russell Books, a bookstore with new and used books at great prices.
 At lunchtime, visit Tacofino - a well-known brand in British Columbia for their delicious tacos (a very first Tacofino food truck was launched on the other side of Vancouver Island, in Tofino).
-Habit Coffee is a place to grab a coffee or tea, and if a bit further from the center, go try Picnic Too for breakfast or lunch.
+Habit Coffee is a place to grab a coffee or tea, and if a bit further from the center, go try Picnic Too for a late breakfast or lunch.

 5. Chinatown and Fan Tall Alley

 Chinatown in Victoria is known for its unique architecture, but also many local stores, restaurants, and hip bars can be found in the area.